Legal guide for company directors and CEOs in the UK

 • an individual director is not required to be resident in the UK, and there is no nationality requirement (although for tax purposes, some companies may include a provision in their constitution as to the residency status of some or all of the directors);

-• a company need not have more than one director.
-Whilst a sole director may also be a company secretary, the same individual cannot purport to act as both director and secretary at the same time/in relation to the same function.
-A private company need not have a company secretary;
+• whilst a sole director in a private company may also be a company secretary, the same individual cannot purport to act as both director and secretary at the same time/in relation to the same function.
+While a private company need not have a company secretary, a public company must appoint one;

 • a director may be appointed to the board of more than one company (however they will owe the same general duties to each company and will need to observe the conflict rule explained below);